ApolloTang/mynote--misc/contents/1-dev/dev-tools/virtualization/docker/docker--default-command/docker--entrypoint-vs-cmd.md

 hello world!
 Susie  # "Susie" becomes an additional argument, not an override.
 ```

+## Without CMD or ENTRYPOINT:

+If neither CMD nor ENTRYPOINT is specified in the Dockerfile, the container will start and immediately exit because there is no default command to run.

 ## Key Takeaway

 *   Use the **exec form** (`["executable", "arg1"]`) for `ENTRYPOINT` and `CMD` whenever possible for predictable behavior and proper signal handling.